Teaching Ratings¶

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-Using regression with t-test, does an english speaker affect the number of students assigned to professors?¶
+Using regression with t-test, does being a native english speaker affect the number of students assigned?¶

 State the hypothesis:

-- $H_0:$ Mean number of students assigned to native English speakers vs non-native English speakers are equal.
+- $H_0:$ The average number of students assigned to native english speakers vs non-native english speakers are equal.

-- $H_1:$ There is a difference in mean number of students assigned to native English speakers vs non-native English speakers.
+- $H_1:$ There is a difference in the average number of students assigned to native english speakers vs non-native English speakers.

 # X is the input variables (or independent variables)